youngkin/mockvideo/README.md

 4. `--debug` is a personal preference  of mine as it shows exactly what Helm is doing.
 This can be useful if something goes wrong.

 The next set of commands are all run from `<path-to-project>/mockvideo/src/cmd/accountd`.
 We're now ready to install the application.
 Before starting we once again need to verify the configuration matches the deployment environment.
 The file `helm/values.yaml` should be consulted to ensure the values provided will be acceptable.
 They should all be fine.
 If you don't know what you're doing, don't change them.
 That said, you should look at the `image:`, `respository:` value.
 The current value, `ryoungkin/accountd`, points to my Docker Hub repository.
 You'll need to change this if you want to use your own docker image.
+As built, the docker image will expose the HTTP endpoints.
+The `cmd/accountd/Dockerfile` will have to be modified to expose the gRPC endpoints, i.e., `ENTRYPOINT ["/bin/accountd -protocol grpc"]`

 As discussed in the `Prerequisites` section above, you may need to modify the secrets file.
 This will only be needed if your MySQL database does not have the user `admin`, with the password `admin` defined.
 See the section on Secrets above for more details if you need to modify this.